gmillio/ToDoList/README.md

 - Be able to save changes

-- Record their status, if done or not (via tags?)

 - Store and retrieve the date of last modification

 - Sort them by last modification date?